Lucy-Glanville-Brown/travel-blog/README.md

 * Images were taken from Pixabay and Vecteezy
 * Icons were taken from Font Awesome
 * Code Institute for the creating the gitpod-full-template and the I Think Therfore I Blog walkthrough project which this was based on
+* All content in the pages has been written by me

 ## Acknowledgements

+I would like to thank my course mentor Daisy Mc Girr for her support and guidance throughout the project and Gemma and Scott from the Code Institute tutor support who helped me with my image upload issue.